Far-right Christians are freaking out after Canadian Prime Minister Justin Trudeau called for a nationwide ban on conversion therapy.

 The dependably bonkers far-right LifeSiteNews goes much further in a sky-is-falling interview with Andre Schutten of Canada’s Association for Reformed Political Action (ARPA).

 ARPA claims that the ban will “forbid counseling that helps children and teens love their bodies and feel comfortable in their own skin” and “deprive those who struggle with gender dysphoria or unwanted sexual feelings from getting the help they want or need.”
-But that’s not true; it would just prohibit them from seeking such services while under the age of 18.
+But that’s not true; it would just prohibit them from seeking any services to help change their possible LGBTQ identities while under the age of 18.

 Schutten goes onto tell LifeSiteNews that the ban will criminalize Christianity altogether and any prayer a religious leader might have with a young person to help them not be LGBTQ (that is, “pray the gay away”).
 While Schutten worries the proposed amendment is too broadly written, his entire argument is based on a slippery slope logical fallacy rather than actual evidence of similar bans resulting in his forecasted outcomes.